Acne In-depth: How Dead Skin Cell Accumulation Can Lead to Acne

 Skin cells play an important role in the formation of acne.

-What Causes the Overproduction of Skin Cells?
+Factors That Cause the Overproduction of Skin Cells

-There are three main factors that may stimulate the production of new skin cells.
+There are three main factors that may stimulate the production of new skin cells:

 - Increase in skin oil (sebum): Acne-prone skin produces too much skin oil, called sebum, which is thought to stimulate skin cell production.

 - Different makeup of sebum: Sebum is made of a mixture of lipids (oils, waxes, and fatty acids).
 One main lipid present in sebum, called linoleic acid, seems to be lower in people with acne-prone skin.
 The low levels of linoleic acid in acne-prone skin may lead to the production of more skin cells.